 Without further ado, here they are!

-Known as '8-bit' consoles, these machines brought more sophisticated graphics and sound than its predecessors.
+Known as '8-bit' consoles, these machines brought more sophisticated graphics and richer sounds than their predecessors.
 After all, a big market crash just occurred and newer standards had to be set.

 Outstanding GPU features: Scrollable Tile maps and larger colour palettes.